lf-edge/artwork/README.md

 ##

-Use of any trademark or logo is subject to the trademark policy available at https://www.linuxfoundation.org/trademark-usage Questions?
-Please email info@lfedge.org.
+Use of any trademark or logo is subject to the trademark policy available at https://www.linuxfoundation.org/trademark-usage.

+If you have any questions, please email us at info@lfedge.org.